madderscientist/jsPicLib/README.md

 - rgbToHsb
 - hsbToRgb

-For more information please read jsPic.js.
+For more information please read [jsPic.js](./jsPic.js) and [jsPicMat.js](./jsPicMat.js).
 The code comments are clearly written.
 Use demonstration is shown in html.<br>
 Other functions like draw, zoom, paste, save... can be done with canvas api easily.
 The class is useful when do works like edge extraction.
 It's a By-product of my future project.